marcokuhn/DMI/Protocols/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/2/20/Midi.png" width="250">

 ### HISTORY
-• MIDI - Musical Instrument Digital Interface is a specification how to transmit digital control information.
+- MIDI - Musical Instrument Digital Interface is a specification how to transmit digital control information
-• MIDI 1.0 was introduced in 1982 by Dave Smith and Ikutaro Kakehashi (Founder of Roland Corporation)
+- MIDI 1.0 was introduced in 1982 by Dave Smith and Ikutaro Kakehashi (Founder of Roland Corporation)

 ### DATA TRANSMISSION